 At a Glance

-Pricing and speeds are current as of writing.
-Pricing and speeds are subject to change.
+Data effective 1/17.
+Pricing is subject to change.
 Not all offers available in all areas.

 Should you choose AT&T U-verse or DIRECTV as your TV service provider?

 Get AT&T U-verse for more reliability, more channels and HD selection, as well as faster internet.

 AT&T leads the industry for reason, with a solid performance in reliability.
 While its Whole Home DVR and TV service may fall behind the features and functionality of other providers, AT&T gives you plenty of bang for your buck with robust channel selection and lots of HD options.
 If you have AT&T as a wireless provider, you’ll be able to score some very affordable bundles by rolling in your phone, internet, and home security services.
 If you’re lucky enough to reside in one of AT&T’s zippy Fiber service areas, you’ll have get the bonus of faster internet speeds, too.
 This all comes at a cost, however, with a one-year contract and aggressive data caps enforced in some areas.

 Get DIRECTV for its superior DVR, sports programming, wide availability, and better customer service.

 DIRECTV presents clear advantages for those looking to get the most sports programming, especially when it comes to football.
 As the home of NFL SUNDAY TICKET and the owner of several local sports networks, DIRECTV is the undisputed leader in sports coverage.
 DIRECTV’s Genie also presents a better value than AT&T’s Whole Home DVR, with larger storage and the ability to record more shows at once.
 Despite being part of the same parent company, DIRECTV’s superior customer service reputation edges out AT&T’s for customer satisfaction.
 The downside?
 A two-year contract is a must and you’ll get fewer channel selection and fewer HD offerings than U-verse.